RedBearAK/toshy/README.md

  1. Certain Linux distros, outside the most popular group of Ubuntu-based, Debian-based, Arch-based and Red Hat/Fedora-related distros, really did not like the way the Kinto installer messes with the `sudoers` file.
 The Kinto installer does this to provide the user easier access to certain commands used to control the `xkeysnail` service.
 Some of these Linux distros would get b0rked quite badly if you ran the Kinto installer on them.
 A couple I ran into that had this problem were antiX and Gentoo.
 Strangely, the close relative of antiX, the very popular MX Linux, did not have the same problem with Kinto that antiX had.
 The Toshy installer does nothing with `sudoers` and uses "user" `systemd` services, or a manual script, and sets up `udev` rules so that the user doesn't need to run anything with `sudo` to make the keymapping work.
 I've already tested Toshy successfully on antiX.
 Still looking for a user-friendly Gentoo ISO to use for testing, but I have no reason to believe it won't work just as well, once I figure out the native packages needed.

  1. A start on Wayland support.
-Four Wayland+[desktop environment] types are working now: Wayland+Cinnamon, Wayland+GNOME (needs shell extension installed), Wayland+KDE (Plasma, installs a KWin script), and Wayland+sway.
-Wayland+Hyprland support is in progress.
-More on that further down.
+Four Wayland+[desktop environment] types are working now: Wayland+Cinnamon (installs an extension), Wayland+GNOME (needs third-party shell extension installed), Wayland+KDE (Plasma, installs a KWin script), Wayland+sway, and Wayland+Hyprland.

  1. The Option-key special characters, as described above.
 Two different layouts are available.
 Or it can be completely disabled.